 So simple, so quick, so good.

-No soaking, no long cook times and yet pretty much all the flavor of traditional refried beans.
+No soaking, no long cook times and yet pretty much all the flavor of traditional refried beans just in a white refried bean version.

 I guess men do get some things right.

-- 1 15oz. can of cannellini beans, drained with liquid reserved and rinsed
+- 15 ounce can of cannellini beans drained with liquid reserved and rinsed

 - 1 tablespoon extra virgin olive oil